-- 1. power distance (the degree to which people accept that power in organizations is distributed unequally), - 2. individualism vs. collectivism (the degree to which people prefer to act as individuals vs. members of a group), - 3. quantity of life vs. quality of life (the degree to which people value assertiveness and the desire to acquire money vs. relationships and showing concern for others), - 4. uncertainty avoidance (the degree to which people prefer structured over unstructured situations), and - 5. long-term vs. short-term orientation (the degree to which people look to the future vs. value the present and the past).
+- 1. Individualism vs. collectivism (the degree to which people prefer to act as individuals vs. members of a group) - 2.
+Power distance (the degree to which people accept that power in organizations is distributed unequally) - 3.
+Uncertainty avoidance (the degree to which people prefer structured over unstructured situations) - 4.
+Achievement vs. nurturing (the degree to which values such as assertiveness, the acquisition of money and material goods and competition prevail) - 5.
+Long-term vs. short-term orientation (the degree to which people look to the future vs. value the present and the past)